-Our lead product candidate, roflumilast cream, and roflumilast foam, its foam formulation, are currently in clinical development.
-Our product candidate ARQ-252 has just entered clinical development for chronic hand eczema and will do so in the second half of 2020 for vitiligo.
-ARQ-255 is in formulation and preclinical development for the potential treatment of alopecia areata.
-We currently have no products approved for sale, and we may never obtain regulatory approval to commercialize our lead product candidates.
+We currently have no products approved for sale and our product candidates remain in clinical development.
+Significant risk remains and we cannot provide assurance that they will obtain regulatory approval for commercialization as expected, or at all.
 The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of drug products are subject to extensive regulation by the FDA and other regulatory authorities in the United States and other countries, and such regulations differ from country to country.
 We are not permitted to market our product candidates in the United States or in any foreign countries until they receive the requisite approval from the applicable regulatory authorities of such jurisdictions, including pricing approval in the European Union.